dansmyers/AI/1-Search/Deliverables/3-Six_Degree_of_Wikipedia_(feat._Claude_Code).md

 At the end of the discussion, ask Claude to output the spec in Markdown format so you can copy it to your agent.

+### Specs document

+Make a new file called `specs.md`.
+Copy the complete project spec from your chat into the file.
+This is the record of the top-level design.

 ### `claude.md`

 In Claude Code, `claude.md` is the project overview file.
 It's *automatically loaded* with every request, so it's the place for putting essential information about the project goal, code structure, desired behaviors, style, etc. that you want Claude to have as context.